Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 When the going gets tough, you keep on going.
 You have a strong, virtually unbreakable will, and can power through anything standing in your way.

 You reduce the temporary penalty to any Accuracy, Fatigue, or d20 roll you make by 1 per roll (not per penalty: If you had -2 Accuracy from Wounds, -1 Accuracy from Fatigue, and -2 accuracy from a Visibility Penalty, your total penalty is -4, rather than -5).
 Penalties inherent to the action you're performing (such as a weapon or jutsu's Accuracy penalty) are not reduced by this, nor does it negate negatives from other Uniques.
 You can ignore the effects of one wound you are suffering from; any time you're wounded you may continue to ignore the current wound, or change to the newly-inflicted one.
 This lasts until the end of combat, at which point the Wound's penalties return.
 Finally, you have +2 to all Genjutsu rolls, and you can spend a point of willpower as a Speed 0 interrupt after you fail a Genjutsu Defense to immediately end the Genjutsu you were affected by, so long as you managed to recognize that a Genjutsu was used on you.

+##### Surgeon
+You are a master of the biological machine, viewing the body as a complex map of pressure points, arteries, and vital nodes.
+Your deep understanding of anatomy allows you to mend shattered bone with the same ease that you dismantle an opponent’s nervous system.
+While your hands are capable of miraculous restoration, there is an unsettling detachment in your eyes.

+Your attacks count as doing 20% more damage for the purposes of wounds.
+You can make Called Shots at no penalty for all non-area of effect attacks.
+When you make a Called Shot, you may declare a "maximum" wound severity you will inflict, including "none."
+If you would wound the target beyond that, that wound is reduced by 1 category.
+Wounds that reduced by this effect use their original wounding tier for purposes of breaking Genjutsu.

+You begin with 5 Ranks in the Medicine Skill, and gain another Rank in that skill for every 200 XP you have.

+Your clinical focus is not without its faults: You take a -1 on all Defensive rolls.

 ##### Warder
 You've trained hard to become adept at brushing aside incoming objects that are liable to hurt you!
 This is useful for shinobi-related activities such as not dying.